 Cantor Buch is married to Lisa, an urban planner who is part of the management team for the Foothill Gold Line transit project.
-They have two sons; Sam, who attends high school in Claremont, and is a madrich (teaching aide) in our Beit Sefer, and Benjamin, who is a 7th grader who will become Bar Mitzvah in October 2020 (delayed from March due to COVID-19).
+They have two sons; Sam, who attends high school in Claremont, and is a madrich (teaching aide) in our Beit Sefer, and Benjamin, who is a 8th grader that will become Bar Mitzvah in October 2020 (delayed from March due to COVID-19).

 Deborah Pruitt, Preschool Director

 From her Jewish beginnings at Temple Beth Israel in Chicago to adult participation at Temple Beth Israel in Pomona, Deborah Pruitt has been involved with the Jewish community.
 Deborah and her family have been members of Temple Beth Israel since they moved to the Pomona Valley in 1988.
 At that time, Deborah joined the staff of Temple Beth Israel Preschool and Daycare, where she has been the Director since 1989.
-She will soon celebrate 30 years in this position.
+She recently celebrated 31 years in this position.

 Deborah’s first involvement with young children began the year she lived and worked on a kibbutz in Israel.
 Her educational background includes a B.S. in Applied Behavioral Science and a M.A. in Human Development.
 Deborah has worked in the field of early childhood education as a teacher with young children, a Parent Education leader and a community college instructor.
 Deborah is always happy to speak with parents about their children, working together to provide a quality environment for their development.